Lifelong Family Links

 Lifelong Family Links provides short breaks and stimulating outings for children and young people with medium to severe disabilities.
 These include Autistic Spectrum Disorders, Special Educational Needs and a range of physical and sensory disabilities.
 They give lifts to 560 young people, enabling them to lead fuller and more stimulating lives.

-Our donation of £3,000 helped to purchase a new car for the charity, assisting them in transporting children with disabilities to activity programmes.
-The car is wheelchair accessible and will transport disadvantaged young people to social activities, family outings, swim clubs and more.
+Our donation of £3,000 helped to purchase a new car for the charity.
+The car is wheelchair accessible and will transport the young people to social activities, family outings, swim clubs and more.

 Lifelong Family Links was initially set up in 1982 to support children with disabilities and their parents in the Lambeth area.
 They now run afterschool clubs, holiday play schemes, a befriending service, an allotment gardening project and a Saturday club for over 200 disabled children/young people.